 The Parkway itself, especially Linn Cove Viaduct, is an American engineering marvel.
-The parkway winds it’s way along the mountain ridges, through mountain valleys (often called Gaps along the Parkway) and over and around many of the tallest peaks in the Blue Ridge Mountains.
+The parkway winds its way along the mountain ridges, through mountain valleys (often called Gaps along the Parkway) and over and around many of the tallest peaks in the Blue Ridge Mountains.

 Engineers developed small side roads that serve as access points to various NC highways.
 The Parkway has numerous access points along many large and smaller roads in Virginia and North Carolina.
 Some of these would probably be considered by most to be trails and not roads.

 Rockfish Gap (Northern End of the Parkway)

-RockFish Gap is accessible via Virginia Interstate 64 from Staunton, Charlottesville, and Richmond VA.
+Rockfish Gap is accessible via Virginia Interstate 64 from Staunton, Charlottesville, and Richmond VA.
 Rockfish Gap is Exit 99.
-Rockfish Gap is also the southern most access point for Skyline Drive.
+Rockfish Gap is also the southernmost access point for Skyline Drive.